BlueBrain/BlueGraph/cord19kg/README.rst

 Examples and tutorials
 ----------------------

+To be able to run examples and tutorials, please, install the :code:`cord19kg` package (see the installation instructions above).

 The :code:`cord19kg` packages provides `examples <https://github.com/BlueBrain/BlueBrainGraph/tree/refactoring/cord19kg/examples>`_ of CORD-19-specific co-occurrence analysis.
 We recommend starting from the `Co-occurrence analysis tutorial <https://github.com/BlueBrain/BlueBrainGraph/blob/refactoring/cord19kg/examples/notebooks/Co-occurrence%20analysis%20tutorial.ipynb>`_ notebook providing a simple starting example (including a small guide to the visualization app interface).